silnrsi/wstr/src/content/docs/topics/input/keyboards-and-tools.md

 ## Other keyboarding solutions

-This [Keyboard Systems Overview article][ss-keyboard-systems] describes other keyboard input methods (and tries to indicate which ones are no longer viable).
-(It also describes other input methods.
-In particular, one of the character picker options may be an acceptable solution for typing rarely used characters.)
+This [Keyboard Systems Overview article][ss-keyboard-systems] describes other keyboard input methods and tries to indicate which ones are no longer viable.
+It also describes other input methods.
+In particular, one of the character picker options may be an acceptable solution for typing rarely used characters.

 [wsig7]: https://scripts.sil.org/wsi_guidelines_sec_7.html
 [keyman]: https://keyman.com